 MongoDB is a NoSQL database that stores objects in a JSON-like structure.
-It is usually classified as document-oriented storage because of the way it treats objects as documents.
-Schemaless databases like MongoDB offer unique versatility because of their ability to store semi-structured data.
+Because it treats objects as documents, it is usually classified as document-oriented storage.
+Schemaless databases like MongoDB offer unique versatility because they can store semi-structured data.

-In this article, you will first learn the basics about MongoDB and MySQL and how to set up MongoDB to MySQL Integration using the two methods easily.
-You will also explore the limitations of manually setting up MongoDB to MySQL Integration.
-Read along to decide which method of connecting MongoDB to MySQL is best for you.
+In this article, you will first learn the basics about MongoDB and MySQL and how to easily set up MongoDB to MySQL Integration using the two methods.

 What is MongoDB?

 MongoDB is a popular open-source, non-relational, document-oriented database.
-Instead of storing data in tables like traditional relational databases, MongoDB stores data in flexible JSON-like documents with dynamic schemas.
-This makes it easy to store unstructured or semi-structured data.
+Instead of storing data in tables like traditional relational databases, MongoDB stores data in flexible JSON-like documents with dynamic schemas, making it easy to store unstructured or semi-structured data.

 Some key features of MongoDB include: